API Release Notes

 }

-The response will include a full JSON representation of the cluster.
-The initial value of the cluster’s status.state attribute will be “provisioning.”
-When the cluster is ready for use, this will transition to “running.”
+The response includes a full JSON representation of the cluster.
+The initial value of the cluster’s status.state attribute is “provisioning.”
+When the cluster is ready for use, this transitions to “running.”
 You can use the /v2/kubernetes/options endpoint to find the available versions of Kubernetes as well as the supported regions and Droplet sizes.

 Once ready, you can retrieve the credentials for use with the cluster by sending a GET request to /v2/kubernetes/clusters/$K8S_CLUSTER_ID/kubeconfig.
-The response will be a kubeconfig file in yaml format.
+The response is a kubeconfig file in YAML format.
 This file can be used to connect to and administer the cluster using the Kubernetes command line tool, kubectl.
 For more information, see “How to Connect to a DigitalOcean Kubernetes Cluster with kubectl.”

 For the all the details, see the full API reference documentation for DigitalOcean Kubernetes.